• Skip to main content

 This photograph is available as a fine art piece purchase from Fine Art by Bridget.
 Hang a piece of the Guadalupe Mountains in your home!
 Please note that the image you see here has been watermarked and sized down to use on this blog and does not represent the actual quality of the print.

-To add to the fun the turns are as you are climbing a very steep, rocky, huge ruts, and pea gravel hill.
+To add to the fun are the turns as you are climbing a very steep, rocky, huge ruts, and pea gravel hill.
 Even with 4×4 and a running start, this spells disaster!
 But the view is worth it; even if your husband did manage the dent your truck & bumper, break the tail light, and create scratches all the way down your truck!

 My husband proud that I am not killing him for hurting my truck at Williams Ranch at Guadalupe Mountains National Park in Texas

-From the ranch you can make out the salt flats in the distance.
+From the ranch, you can make out the salt flats in the distance.
 It is an incredible site!
-You can also hike the El Capitain Trail from here, just keep in mind this is a day use area only.
+You can also hike the El Capitain Trail from here, just keep in mind this is a day-use area only.

 View of the Salt Flats from Williams Ranch at Guadalupe Mountains National Park in Texas